lydia12634/Team-2502.github.io/_wiki/2017-12-13-adding-wiki-pages.markdown

 ---
 layout: post
 title:  "How to add wiki pages"
-categories: meta
+category: Meta
 ---
 {% endhighlight %}

 You will need to edit the title.

-Additionally, edit the categories.
-If your programming page is about how to do something related to wpilib, change the line with categories to `categories: wpilib`.
-If your build page is related to design, change it to `categories: design`.
+Additionally, edit the category.
+If your programming page is about how to do something related to WPILib, change the line with categories to `category: WPILib`.
+If your build page is related to design, change it to `category: Design`.
 Do your best to keep your page within the existing categories.
-The categories will impact the URL of your wiki page.
-Use categories to sensibly *categorize* your pages.
+The category will let the index automatically sort your wiki page.
+Use the category field to sensibly *categorize* your pages.

 6\.
 Once you're done with your page, save, commit and push to the `new-pages` branch